JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     actual fun randomUUID() = UUID.randomUUID().toString()
     ```

-4. Create the `Utils.kt` file in the `com.jetbrains.simplelogin.shared` of the `shared/src/iosMain` directory and
+4. Create the `Utils.ios.kt` file in the `com.jetbrains.simplelogin.shared` of the `shared/src/iosMain` directory and
    provide the `actual` implementation for `randomUUID()` in iOS:

     ```kotlin